textpattern/textpattern.github.io/tags/breadcrumb.md

 category: Tags
 published: true
 title: Breadcrumb
-description: The breadcrumb tag is a single tag which is used to create breadcrumb navigation.
+description: The breadcrumb tag is a single/container tag which is used to create breadcrumb navigation.
 tags:
   - Navigation tags
 ---